 MSc Investment & Wealth Management 2015

-Undergraduate degree: BSc Economics, University of Bath
+Undergraduate degree: Information Engineering, University of Hong Kong

 Why did you choose to study your programme and why specifically at Imperial College Business School?

 Having known that IWM provides many quantitative and intuitive courses with great network exposure in London, I chose the Business School without any hesitation.